 Timeline:

 The Working Group expects to complete the implementation of all of the recommendations ahead of the original timeline, which was September 2018.
-If the final 4 recommendations (see above) are agreed by consensus on 21 June 2018, the work of the GNSO Review Working Group will be completed.
-However, should there be any issues that could interfere with completion of any recommendations by the deadline, the Working Group will notify the as well as the GNSO Council.
+If the final 4 recommendations (see above) are agreed by consensus on 21 June 2018, the GNSO Review Working Group will provide a Final GNSO2 Review Implementation Report for consideration by the Generic Names Supporting Organization (GNSO) Council.
+If the Report is approved by the GNSO Council, it will be provided to the Organizational Effectiveness Committee of the ICANN Board of Directors for review and approval.
+However, should there be any issues that could interfere with completion of any recommendations by the deadline, the Working Group will notify the OEC as well as the GNSO Council.

 Overall Timeline: